Local Business Lending

 SBA District Office serving Fort Worth

 The SBA Dallas/Fort Worth District Office serves Tarrant County and the Fort Worth–Arlington MSA.
 It administers SBA 7(a), 504, and Microloan programs and partners with the Fort Worth SBDC (hosted at Texas Wesleyan University), SCORE Fort Worth, and Women's Business Center North Texas.
+The same district office's territory extends into Central Texas, covering Waco and McLennan County.
 The SBA 504 program is actively used for owner-occupied industrial and commercial real estate in Fort Worth's expanding aerospace and logistics property market.

 Local CDFI partners